Consumer Medicine Information

 or you may need to take different medicines.
 Your doctor or pharmacist will advise you accordingly.

-certain medicines used to treat stomach or duodenal ulcers, such as cimetidine
+cimetidine, a medicine used to treat stomach or duodenal ulcers

 antacids, medicines used to treat heartburn or reflux